seedfourtytwo/solana-exporter/docs/rpc-method-usage-and-optimization.md

 ### getFirstAvailableBlock
 - **Purpose:** Returns the slot of the lowest confirmed block not purged from the ledger.
-- **Optimization:** Called once per scrape.
-No further optimization needed.
+- **Optimization:** Now cached for 10 minutes.
+Only fetches a new value if the cache is expired.
-- **Rationale:** This value changes slowly, but is not a high-frequency call.
-Further caching is optional.
+- **Rationale:** This value changes very slowly (only when the node purges old blocks).
+Polling every scrape is unnecessary; a 10-minute cache dramatically reduces calls with no loss of monitoring accuracy.

 ### getHealth
 - **Purpose:** Checks if the node is healthy (liveness/readiness).